rshtishi/payroll/eureka-server/README.md

 - http://localhost:8761/eureka/apps/{APPID}

-APPID is application name of the service that we want to retrieve information.
+*APPID* is application name of the service that we want to retrieve service information.

 Examples:

-- http://localhost:8761/eureka/apps/department [Http method: GET] (we retrieve the location information about deparment service)
+- http://localhost:8761/eureka/apps/department [Http method: GET] (we retrieve the location information and the number of instances for the deparment service)
+- http://localhost:8761/eureka/apps/employee [Http method: GET] (we retrieve the location information and the number of instances for the employee service)